Statistics science is used widely in so many areas such as market research, business intelligence, financial and data analysis and many other areas.

 Descriptive Type of Statistical Analysis

 As the name suggests, the descriptive statistic is used to describe!
-It describes the basic features of an information and shows or summarizes data in a rational way.
+It describes the basic features of information and shows or summarizes data in a rational way.
 Descriptive statistics is a study of quantitatively describing.

 This type of statistics draws in all of the data from a certain population (a population is a whole group, it is every member of this group) or a sample of it.
 Descriptive statistics can include the numbers, charts, tables, and graphs and present raw data.